 Vaping is quite similar to dabbing in that the effects go up rapidly, and the overall taste is better.
 You will not need as many accessories as you would for dabbing.
 You will need a quality vaporizer designed for concentrates (flower vapors will not work).
 Place your extract in it, heat it to the desired temperature, and shoot.
 It’s that simple!
 But don’t overheat, as this would add carcinogens and benzenes to the mix, which should be avoided at all costs.
 This also goes for the dabbing of CBD crystals.

-It is for all these reasons that athletes are currently seeking to incorporate hemp for fitness into their current regimen.
+For all these reasons, athletes are currently seeking to incorporate hemp for fitness into their current regimen.
 There are several ways to do this, but the most popular is to apply it locally.
 This method has the advantage that it cannot be detected during drug tests.
 Keep in mind the legislation of many countries is still reluctant to using CBD in sport.